 That is the super-popular and safe OpenVPN UDP/TCP (the default) and IPSec/IKEv2 (currently available only for Mac; however, you can manually install it on Windows).

 Additionally, it’s developing its own NordLynx protocol (inspired by the bleeding-edge WireGuard).

 Also, Nord is the only VPN provider that has two kill switches.

 Launched in the British Virgin Islands in 2018, Surfshark is one of the most popular and reliable VPN providers in the market today.

 It has more than 2.4 million users worldwide and over 200 employees.

 However, the thing that makes Surfshark one of the most reliable VPN providers is its no-log policy.

 Also, the British Virgin Islands doesn’t have any data retention laws, which means it never collects its users’ data.

 But that’s not all!
-It erases all the connections between your actual IP address and online identity, making it one of the best VPN to block ISP tracking.
+It erases all the connections between your actual IP address and online identity.

 Surfshark features a kill switch that deactivates your traffic whenever the VPN connection drops or fails to protect your online data from third parties.